Table of Contents

-- Caution: It suggests the hard drive corruptions at a high level, it's better to take the disk for repair.
+- Caution: Suggests that the hard drive corruptions are quite bad.
+In this instance, it's best to take the disk in for repair

 Fix 3.
 Check and Repair Bad Sectors

-Bad sectors are not as horrible as you think unless they are spreading all over the hard disk.
-We often use the Windows DiskPart utility to check and repair some file system corruptions and hard disk bad sectors, and it's worth a try when facing a majority of hard drive inaccessibility issues.
+Bad sectors are not as horrible as you might think unless they are spread out across the hard disk.
+We often use the Windows DiskPart utility to check and repair file system corruption and hard disk bad sectors.
+It’s a good tool and well worth trying for the majority of hard drive inaccessibility issues.

 This is how to run the Diskpart command to fix bad errors: